takalkartejas/learning_git/README.md

 7. (git commit –amend -m “messege”) – change the messege of previous commit
 8. (git log) - to show the list of commits
 9. (git status) - The git status command displays the state of the working directory and the staging area.
 It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+10. (git branch) - to know you are inside of a which branch
+11. (git branch -r) - to know remote branch status
+12. (git branch -a) - to see all branches